eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

   default value is null.
 - `openId4VciConfig` method allows you to specify the configuration for OpenID4VCI.
 The default value is null.
+- `logger` method allows you to specify the logger.
+If the logger is not provided, the default logger will be used.
+- `logLevel` method allows you to specify the log level for the default logger.
+The default value is `Logger.LEVEL_ERROR`.

 The following example shows how to initialize the library: